Committees

 Grand River Accessibility Advisory Committee |

 The Grand River Accessibility Advisory Committee (GRAAC) is a cross-disability municipal advisory committee.
 Guided by the Ontarians with Disabilities Act, 2001, the committee provides advice to the local municipal Councils of the Cities of Kitchener and Waterloo, the Region of Waterloo and the Townships of Woolwich, Wellesley, Wilmot, and North Dumfries.
 The Committee provides vision and direction to promote and facilitate a seamless approach to effectively remove barriers across the community.
 Please visit the GRAAC website for more information on this committee.
-Co-Chair: Brenda Robinson (Co-Chair), Dawn Clelland (Co-Chair), Contact: Jennifer Walker, 226-753-7461
+Co-Chairs: Heather Clark-Harris, and Teresa McQuillin.
+Contact: Emily Moore, 226-753-7461

 Recruitment and applications for the Grand River Accessibility Advisory Committee is done by the City of Kitchener |